Section 3. Identifying/Evaluating Aeronautical Effect

 minimize adverse effects.
 Examples are:

-within the airport/heliport environment in a sparsely lighted rural setting.
+locations within the airport/heliport environment in a sparsely lighted rural

-systems should be considered when a structure is located in or near residential
+lighting systems should be considered when a structure is located in or near

-areas, especially in hilly terrain where some houses are higher than the base of
+residential areas, especially in hilly terrain where some houses are higher than

 i.
 LIGHTED